SPARKY-manoj/VAPT/Day1.md

 Attack vectors like malicious apps, unsafe WiFi networks, or phishing links can allow attackers to gain access, modify data, or track device owners.<br>
-Critical aspects of mobile security include:
+Critical aspects of mobile security include:<br>
 * Application vetting – Testing new apps for malware or unnecessary permissions before installation
 * Authentication methods – Using strong PINs, patterns, or